amarburg/libvideo_tools_zed/regression_testing.md

 Re-added display code which copies matrix from Zed to and OpenCV mat (but does not yet imshow) (4ecc066).
 Perhaps a slight regression (2-3 FPS)

 Added TCLAP and libactive_object as conan deps.
-No apparent regression
+No apparent regression.

+Switched back to --std=c++11.
+No regression.

+Interestingly, if I include all of liblogger's conan deps (snappy, zlib), but not liblogger itself, I don't see a regression, maybe a couple of FPS.

+Change zlib to static linkage, force rebuild of liblogger, regression goes away.

+Funny, change `default_options = ... "zlib:shared=False", ...` to True in liblogger's conanfile,
+rebuild (`conan ... --build=liblogger`) and I can make the regression appear.

+Return to original conanfile configuration -- depending on just libvideoio -- but with the static liblogger, and no regression.